 Qualified Birth or Adoption Distribution.
-You may take qualified birth or adoption distributions from this IRA, if made during the one-year period beginning on the date your child was born or the date on which the legal adoption of your child (who is an eligible adoptee as defined by the Code and regulations) was finalized.
+You may take qualified birth or adoption distributions from this IRA, if made during the one-year period beginning on the date your child was born or the date on which the legal adoption distributions from this IRA, if made during the one-year period beginning on the date your child was born or the date on which the legal adoption of your child (who is an eligible adoptee as defined by the Code and regulations) was finalized.
 The total amount that you may withdraw as qualified birth or adoption distributions, in aggregate from all your IRAs and eligible employer plans, may not exceed \$5,000 per adoption or birth.
 Adjustments to this amount may be authorized by the federal government.
 Qualified birth or adoption distributions are exempt from the early distribution penalty tax and may be repaid.
 See "Other Distributions Eligible for Repayment" in this disclosure statement for more information on repayments.
 For assistance in determining whether you are eligible for a qualified birth or adoption distribution, consult your tax advisor.

 Qualified Disaster Recovery Distribution.
 You may take qualified disaster recovery distributions from this IRA if your principal residence is in a qualified disaster area during the incident period and you have sustained an economic loss by reason of such qualified disaster.
 Such distributions must generally be made on or after the first day of the incident period and no later than 180 days from the later of the date of the disaster declaration or December 29, 2022.
 Qualified disaster recovery distributions may not exceed, in aggregate, \$22,000 per disaster.
 Adjustments to this amount may be authorized by the federal government.
 For purposes of qualified disaster recovery distributions, qualified disaster is a major disaster declared by the President under section 401 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, which has occurred on or after January 26, 2021.
-The incident period is the time frame specified by the Federal Emergency Management Agency (FEMA), as the period during which the disaster occurred.
-Qualified disaster recovery distributions must generally be included in taxable income either in the year in which the assets are distributed or ratably over a three-year period.
+The incident period is the time frame specified by the Federal Emergency Management Agency (FEMA), as the period during which the disaster or courred.
 Qualified disaster recovery distributions are exempt from the early distribution penalty tax and may be repaid.
-See "Other Distributions Eligible for Repayment" in this disclosure statement for more information on repayment of these distributions.
+See ""Other Distributions Eligible for Repayment" in this disclosure statement for more information on repayment of these distributions.
 For assistance in determining whether you are eligible for a qualified disaster recovery distribution, consult your tax advisor.

 Terminally III Individual Distribution.
-If you are terminally ill (as defined in IRS Notice 2024-2 and other applicable guidance), you may take terminally ill individual distributions from this IRA on or after the date on which a physician certifies that you have a terminal illness with a statement that satisfies the content requirements in IRS Notice 2024-2 and other applicable guidance.
-Terminally ill individual distributions are exempt from the early distribution penalty tax and may be repaid.
+If you are terminally III (as defined in IRS Notice 2024-2 and other applicable guidance), you may take terminally III individual distributions from this IRA on or after the date on which a physician certifies that you have a terminal illness with a statement that satisfies the content requirements in IRS Notice 2024-2 and other applicable guidance.
+Terminally III individual distributions are exempt from the early distribution penalty tax and may be repaid.
 See "Other Distributions Eligible for Repayment" in this disclosure statement for more information on repayment of these distributions.
-For assistance in determining whether you are eligible for a terminally ill individual distribution, consult your tax advisor.
+For assistance in determining whether you are eligible for a terminally III individual distribution, consult your tax advisor.